 Creating a functional budget is an important first step to navigating your internship abroad.
 Aside from the basics like food, transportation, and housing, interns should also keep in mind other expenses that may arise.
 Additional costs like paying for a cell phone plan, health insurance, and incidentals can sneak up on you if not factored into your financials.
 Last but not least, don’t forget to set aside some monthly fun money, too.
 You don’t want to miss out on all the activities outside of work!

-Don't know where to start?
-Then let us help you with tips on how to budget for your internship abroad.
+Knowing how much cash you’ll need each month can feel overwhelming.
+If you don't know where to start, let us help you with our top tips on how to budget for your internship abroad.

 Outline a Budget Before You Leave

 Finding somewhere to live is perhaps one of the most important things you’ll need to do and it will likely be your biggest expense.
 If you are interning abroad on a program, you may receive assistance with this (and if you are paying a program fee, housing might even be included).